 Get bored one night with the desire to make a craft.
 Maybe you’ve had a beer or two?
 I don’t know your life.
 (P.S.
 Rogue actually sent me a few to “try”… thanks guys!)

-Step 2 – Put on safety glasses and sit on your bedroom floor with your supplies, fully aware that you are going to have to clean this up later (but, that’s Sober You’s problem).
+Step 2 – Put on safety glasses and sit on your bedroom floor with your supplies, fully aware that you are going to have to clean this up later (but, that’s Tomorrow You’s problem).
 If you care about it, you might put a sheet or plastic underneath you to prevent stuff from getting into your carpet… because if you wind up sawing paint sticks on the floor, even if you try to be as tidy as possible, you will make a mess.

 Step 3 – In my case, I had already cut the ends off of some of the sticks (just to get rid of the handle part) as well as several more at 45-degree angles for the previous project that I abandoned.
 Since these were unintended leftovers, I just grabbed the wood glue and first made a square frame (sophisticated graphic below for visual help).
 If you work it so that one end is always the first edge of the next side, it will form a square frame.